IEEE-GUC-SB/IEEE-proj1-phase1/README.md

 1. Delete the credentials file that exists in the project directory and configure the api youself, then use your own credentials (which takes much time).

-2. You can be added as a test user by sending an email (containing your gmail email address) to one of the contributors (e.g amirawad004@gmail.com)
+2. You can be added as a test user by sending an email (containing your gmail email address) to one of the contributors.
+You can find our emails in the Contributors section.

 ### Installation